danielfloresd/note-taker-express/README.md

 To use the live web app, please visit the [Quick Notes Taker](https://quick-notes-taker.herokuapp.com/)

 ## 👨‍💻Programming Languages
-This project was created with: HTML, CSS, and JavaScript
+This project was created with: HTML, CSS, and JavaScript.

 ## 👨Credits
+Started code provided by the University of Arizona bootcamp.

 <!-- ## User Story